-- Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov. - When you apply for your FAFSA please make sure you (and a parent, if applicable) obtain an FSA ID.
-This is how you electronically sign your application. - Advanced Welding Institute school code for the FAFSA is 041469.
-This will allow the financial aid office to determine your eligibility for loans and grants upon receipt of your application. - GI Bill® For those who qualify that are members of Active Duty, National Guard, Selective Service, and their families.
-GI Bill Benefits will assist you to cover the payment of education for AVVI's Full Time Programs.
-For more information about eligibility for the education benefits, you can contact the Veterans Administration at the phone number 1-888-442-4551 (Hit #1, then #0).
+- Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov. - When you apply for your FAFSA please make sure (and a parent, if applicable) obtain an FSA ID.
+This is how you electronically sign your application. - Advanced Welding institute school code for the FAFSA is 041469.
+This will allow the financial aid office to determine your eligibility for loans and grants upon receipt of your application. - GI Bill[®] For those who qualify that are members of Active Duty, National Guard, Selective Service, and their families.
+GI Bill Benefits will assist you to cover the payment of education for AWI's Full Time Programs.
+For more information about eligibility for the education benefits, you can contact the Veterans Administration at the phone number 1-888-442-4551.